{{ summaryHeading }}

 Fence styleInfill ruleOther counted items

-Wood privacy picketsPickets are rounded from infill run divided by board width plus gap.Backer rails, fasteners, posts, concrete, gates, caps.
+Wood privacy picketsPickets are rounded from infill run divided by board width plus gap.Backer rails, fasteners, posts, concrete, gates, and caps.

-Vinyl or prebuilt panelsPanels are rounded up from infill run divided by panel width.Bracket sets, posts, concrete, gates, caps.
+Vinyl or prebuilt panelsPanels are rounded up from infill run divided by panel width.Bracket sets, posts, concrete, gates, and caps.

 Fence input boundaries and effects